Traeger Smoked Spatchcock Turkey

 What is the benefit of Traeger smoked spatchcock turkey?

-The increased surface area and flat shape of the turkey once it is spatchcocked reduces the cooking time and allows your bird to cook more evenly in the Traeger.
-This generally leads to a juicy and tender turkey.
+The increased surface area and flat shape of the turkey once it is spatchcocked reduces the smoking time and allows your bird to cook more evenly in the Traeger.
+This generally leads to a juicy and tender smoked turkey.
+You will also get dinner on the table quicker and your guests will be very happy and full!

 Should you baste a turkey in the Traeger?